- Application Process

 SAINT LOUIS UNIVERSITY SCHOOL OF MEDICINE

 The program is available to all interested M.D. applicants.
 Candidates for on-site interviews are selected from a national pool based on their undergraduate credentials (including science/math GPA and MCAT), and their demonstrated ability to participate in publishable research.
-Interviewees meet in St. Louis with current trainees and potential mentors, the Dean of Admissions of the Medical School, and the Steering Committee, which privately evaluates a brief research seminar given by each interviewee.
+Interviewees meet in St. Louis with current trainees and potential mentors, the Dean of Admissions of the Medical School, and the M.D./Ph.D.
+Steering Committee, which evaluates a brief research seminar given by each interviewee.
 Successful applicants receive full tuition support and competitive stipends throughout their M.D. and Ph.D. training, contingent on continued academic excellence and acceptable progress toward their research objectives.
 Most trainees begin research rotations in June before commencing their Year 1 M.D. studies in mid-August.
 Other qualified individuals may apply after beginning their M.D. training.
 Disciplines in which trainees may earn the Ph.D. include: Biochemistry & Molecular Biology; Health Care Ethics; Molecular Microbiology & Immunology; Neurobiology; Pathology; and Pharmacological & Physiological Science.

 Interested students should submit their AMCAS application as well as the secondary application by December 15.